Three-component theory of stratification: Exercising of power

 The ability to exercise power takes a number of different forms, but all involve the idea that it means the ability to get your own way with others, regardless of their ability to resist you.
 "For example, if we think about an individual's chances of realizing their own will against someone else, it is reasonable to believe that the person's social prestige, class position, and membership in a political group will have an effect on these chances".
-In terms of understanding the relationship between power and social stratification, Weber theorized the various ways in which societies are organized in hierarchical systems of domination and subordination using the several major concepts.
+In terms of understanding the relationship between power and social stratification, Weber theorized the various ways in which societies are organized in hierarchical systems of domination and subordination using several major concepts.

 Class and power

 "Class, at its core, is an economic concept; it is the position of individuals in the market that determines their class position.
 And it is how one is situated in the marketplace that directly affects one's life chances".
 This was theorized by Weber on the basis of "unequal access to material resources".
-For example, if someone possesses something that you want or need then this makes him potentially more powerful than you.
+For example, if someone possesses something that you want or need, then this makes him potentially more powerful than you.
 He is in a dominant position and you are in a subordinate position because he controls access to a desired social resource.
 A classic illustration here is the relationship between an employer and employee.